 Our Board of Directors approved amendments to our Code, effective January 1, 2015.
 These amendments further strengthened our Code by providing:

 Greater specificity relating to third parties who act on behalf of Ventas;.

 Expanded anti-retaliation terms;.

 Greater specificity regarding conflicts of interest; and .

 Accountability of Management and the Board of Directors

 Our Board is acutely aware of its duty to our stockholders and the critical role it plays in our sustained excellence.
 Based on their many years of experience, the members of our Board provide guidance and independent oversight with respect to our financial and operating performance, strategic plans, key corporate policies and decisions, and enterprise risk management.

 Strong, independent directors enhance our culture of fairness.
 They also ensure that we are held to an exemplary standard of performance.
-Our independent directors, who comprise more than 70% (8 out of 11) of the members of our Board, are active and engaged in shaping the direction of our company and overseeing management.
-Each of our directors has a strong record of attendance at Board and committee meetings and brings a deep knowledge of healthcare, finance and real estate – the core of our business – into the Board room.
-Our key Board committees – Audit, Compensation and Nominating – are comprised entirely of independent directors.
+Our independent directors, who comprise 90% (9 out of 10) of the members of our Board, are active and engaged in shaping the direction of our company and overseeing management.
+Each of our directors has a strong record of attendance at Board and committee meetings and brings a deep knowledge of healthcare, finance and real estate - the core of our business - into the boardroom.
+Our key Board Committees - Audit, Compensation and Nominating - are comprised entirely of independent directors.

 Our Board leadership structure is specifically tailored to the needs of our company and has been instrumental in our sustained long-term performance.
-Douglas Crocker II has served as the Presiding Director of our Board since 2003.
-He has been a member of our Board since 1998 and is a successful, highly experienced and well-respected leader with a proven record of accomplishment in real estate, REITs, corporate finance, mergers and acquisitions and strategic planning.
+James D. Shelton has served as the Presiding Director of our Board since 2016.
+He has been a member of our Board since 2008 and is a successful, highly experienced and well-respected leader with a proven record of accomplishment in the healthcare industry, with strong skills in hospital administration and finance.
 Our Presiding Director’s robust duties include: